knpuniversity/symfony2-rest/knpu/episode2/api-problem-exception.md

 so that we have access to it later when we handle all of this.
 Let's pass this via the constructor.
 Use `cmd+n` - or go to the "Generate" menu at the top - and override the `__construct` method.
 Now, add `ApiProblem $apiProblem` as the first argument.
-Also create an `$apiProblem` problem and sit this there:
+Also create an `$apiProblem` property and set this there:

 [[[ code('8ccd860bc2') ]]]